-When attempting to find out if you qualify for expungement of your criminal records, come see us Law Office of Wais Azami in Santa Ana.
-We provide expungements in Anaheim and all other OC cities.
-Please read the following to help understand qualifying for expungements in Stanton or any other city in Orange County or the Inland Empire.
+When attempting to find out if you qualify for expungement of your criminal records, call us at the Law Office of Wais Azami in Garden Grove.
+We provide expungement services for Orange County, Inland Empire, and Los Angeles County residents.
+Please read the following to help understand whether you qualify for an expungement of your criminal record.

 You must understand that if your petition is granted under Penal Code 1203.4, your case is not sealed.
 Your criminal record is not actually “expunged” under this statute.
-That term implies complete erasure, as if there was no such case.
-A better proper term is “dismissal".
-The conviction remains on your record for many purposes, including sex offender registration and immigration consequences.
-What the statute provides is, except as elsewhere stated, the defendant is 'released from all penalties and disabilities resulting from the offense’.
+That term implies complete erasure as if there was no such case.
+A better proper term is “dismissal.”
+The conviction remains on your record for many purposes such as law enforcement jobs, sex offender registration, and immigration and naturalization.
+What the statute provides is, except as elsewhere stated, the defendant is released from all penalties and disabilities resulting from the offense’.
 There are various limitations to this relief.

 If your criminal case was reduced to an infraction, you are eligible for an expungement under Penal Code section 1203.4a.